thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 This procedure shows how to add SSL (secure socket layers) to enable secure HTTP (HTTPS) in ThoughtSpot.
 To set up SSL, you will need:

--   The SSL certificate
+-   The SSL certificate chain in .PEM format.
+This format has X.509v3 file containing ASCII (Base64) armored data packed between a “BEGIN" and "END" directive.
+It can be a bundle of certificates.
--   The private key
+-   The private key in compatible .PEM format.
+It should not be password/passphrase protected.

 To install the SSL certificate: